HriddhiKulkarni/Elevator-Interface/README.md

 * For any assistance, select the Disability button
 * The elevator door opens after it arrives at the current floor
 * User enters the lift
-* User has four options:
-  * Select destination floor on the touch screen panel
-  * Enter destination floor on the touch screen panel
+* User selects destination floor on the touch screen panel
-  * Select destination floor on the button panel
-  * In case of assistance or emergency, us the assistance option or emergency options on touch screen or button panel
+* In case of assistance or emergency, us the assistance option or emergency options on touch screen

 ## How to use the elevator:
 ### Existing elevator: